Code-Institute-Submissions/breathe-MS2/README.md

 - As a user, I want to be able to easily navigate throughout the site.
 - As a user, I want to be informed about the breathing techniques before I pick the one I wish to practise.
 - As a user, I want to decide when my practise starts.
-- As a user, I want to be able to pause my practise.
+- As a user, I want to be able to stop my practise.
-- As a user, I want to decide how long I practise my breathing for.
-- As a user, I want calming colours and images to help me relax.
+- As a user, I want calming colours to help me relax.
-- As a user, I want to be able to change my selection of breathing technique and/or timing even after my practise has begun.
+- As a user, I want to be able to change my selection of breathing technique even after my practise has begun.
 - As a user, I want to see social media links so I can learn more about the company on a separate page.
-- As a user, I want to control whether music is played or not during the breathing practise.
+- As a user, I want to control whether the practise is played in fullscreen mode or normal.

 ## Design
 ### Font